pizzab0y/im4talkin/references/ideas.md

 * [ ] FAISS (Open Source)

 We should decide which one to choose according to data size and the processing speed.
+### Background sound would help to create the presence effect.